There are a wide range of attractions to visit in the local area — these are just a few suggestions:

 There are a large number of public footpaths in the area.
 Ask at the Marina Reception for a copy of the "Audlem Walks" leaflet for suggestions of circular routes.
 We also stock local OS maps.

 Audlem has a wide range of facilities and has a large free car park.
 A Tourist Information Centre can be found in the newsagents on the main street.
-There is a range of shops serving most needs including a well stocked Coop, a Boots Chemist and a Post Office.
+There is a range of shops serving most needs including a well stocked Co-op, a Boots Chemist, family butchers and a paper shop as well as many others.
 The canal can be reached by going to the village centre and turning right along Shropshire Street until you reach the Bridge Inn.
 A series of interpretation boards along the tow-path describe how the canal was built, how locks work and about life on the canal.

 The three village pubs have car parks for customers and there is limited on-street parking for those shopping in the village centre.
 Special car parks are provided for some of the larger events such as Party on the Park.
 Look out for signs as you enter the village for these events.

 Audlem has three fine pubs, two by the Shropshire Union canal and the third in the village centre.
 The Bridge Inn has recently been completely refurbished and is a welcoming family pub and restaurant with an outside terrace and features a well attended folk jamming session with a wide range of musicians and instruments on a Monday evening.
 The Shroppie Fly is situated next to the canal and has extensive outdoor seating next to the water.
 The Shroppie Fly hosts music on most Fridays and Saturdays.
 The Lord Combermere overlooks Audlem Square opposite the Church and is an excellent venue in the village centre for food and drink.
 It features a beer garden and has a weekly Tuesday night quiz.